NSrilalitha/git-tutorial/README.md

    there is another command which gives brief information on any changes that you have made

         git diff

+   git diff shows the difference between the working directory and the staging area

 Adding another remote repository to your local repository
 ---------------------------------------------------------
+A remote is a Git repository that lives outside your Git project folder.
+Remotes can live on the web, on a shared network or even in a separate folder on your local computer.

+The Git Collaborative Workflow are steps that enable smooth project development when multiple collaborators are working on the same Git project.

+1.git clone: Creates a local copy of a remote.

+2.git remote -v: Lists a Git project's remotes.

+3.git fetch: Fetches work from the remote into the local copy.

+4.git merge origin/master: Merges origin/master into your local branch.

+5.git push origin <branch_name>: Pushes a local branch to the origin remote.

 To add another remote repository other than origin, we can use git remote add command as shown below.

         git remote add staging git://git.kernel.org/.../gregkh/staging.git